 (I understand you.)

-A strong economy, scores of renowned MNCs, top academic institutions, and the land of technological innovations, Japan has become an ideal place to establish a career abroad.
+With a strong economy, scores of renowned MNCs, top academic institutions, and the land of technological innovations, Japan has become an ideal place to establish a career abroad.
 This has opened up a plethora of opportunities for both, students and professionals.
-So, if you are exploring best languages to learn, Japanese can be the ideal choice.
-It can be a tad difficult to master the language, however, it paves way for a well-established career in multifarious industries!
+So, if you are exploring the best languages to learn, Japanese can be the ideal choice.
+It can be a tad difficult to master the language, however, it paves the way for a well-established career in multifarious industries!

 (See You Soon!)